Tech-at-DU/Superhero-Team-Dueler/P01-Getting-Started/readme.md

 # Commit

 Commit your changes to GitHub.
-Feel free to use a custom message of your own, as long as it accuratley describes what you did.
+Feel free to use a custom message of your own, as long as it accurately describes what you did.

 ```bash
 $ git add . && git commit -m "created hero class" && git push